A Response to –

 Srila Prabhupada taught us that when we say or write something especially to a public forum that we should substantiate it with appropriate pramana.
 This applies not only when it comes to sastra but in all areas.
 Hence, it would seem that you have accepted this article by Laura Barat on face value even though the author did not substantiate even one thing that she wrote.
 She published this article on her website with absolutely no citations, references or other scholarly apparatus and we are now somehow expected to believe this.

 In the future I may or may not write a formal article with all pramanas but for this informal article I will use a more relaxed style and may not provide all pramanas, in some places you will just have to accept what I say on faith.
-I hope you as gracious with me as you were with her.
+I hope you are as gracious with me as you were with her.

 Thrasyllus of Mendes